kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

     .to("executions", Produced.with(Serdes.String(), JsonSerde.of(Execution.class)));
 ```

-In this case, a concurrent process can write this topic on the same key, **overwriting the previous value effectively loosing its data**.
+In this case, a concurrent process can write this topic on the same key, **overwriting the previous value, effectively losing its data**.
 In this context, you must define a single writer for a key at a given time.
 This leads us to our next section, a custom joiner.

 ## Custom Joiner for Kafka Streams